i3ash/fortify/README_DEV.md

 ```

 **Tips:**
 - For enhanced security, store generated secret shares in different locations.
-- While suitable for processing large files, this method may not be optimal for smaller files.
+- Although it can handle large files, the processing speed is limited.

 ### Encrypting with Randomly Generated Secret Key